 A reminder: most of the historic churches (think, St Peter’s Basilica in Rome and the stacked cathedrals in Assisi) require that knees and shoulders be covered.

-Pack cotton undergarments that can be hand-washed in the hotel/BnB sink using the complementary bubble bath/shampoo.
-Leave La Perla for another time.
+Pack cotton undergarments that can be hand-washed in your hotel sink using the complementary bubble bath/shampoo.
+Leave La Perla at home for another time.

 Heading to the beach?
 Swimwear, sarongs, wide-brimmed straw hats and floral print kaftans will make you blend in with the locals.

 Visiting Italy in winter?
 Pack one good heavy coat, faux fur or parka, plus a scarf, wool beanie and gloves.
-Bring at least 2 sweaters and a pair of jeans and warm leggings for the ladies, corduroys for the gents.
+Bring at least 2 sweaters and a pair of jeans and warm leggings or corduroys.
 Layer including long johns if you’re planning an Alpine vacation.

 Shoes